 Jeannie Devine was that woman.
 She scoured the city, street-by- street, finding the women in crisis that everyone else had turned away.
 She sheltered them, and guided them – turning the pain of her past into a catalyst for improving the future of her sisters.

 40 years later, Jeannie continues that work.
 But she doesn’t do it alone.
 Because Jeannie taught us a lesson, the lesson that forms the foundation of our grassroots organisation:

 We’re the women listening to women.
 We’re the women standing up for women.
 We’re the women working for women.

 We’re the Women’s & Girls’ Emergency Centre.
 But you can call us WAGEC.

 What we do

-We provide housing and support in times of crisis, creating safety for women and children impacted by homelessness, domestic violence and social disadvantage.
-We build on the existing strength and resilience of our clients through the provision of therapeutic and practical support, financial independence through training and education opportunities and targeted services for children and young people to break the cycle of violence, intergenerational trauma and social disadvantage.
+We create safe spaces for women and children impacted by homelessness, domestic violence and social disadvantage.
+We build on the existing strength and resilience of our clients through the provision of therapeutic and practical support, financial independence through training and education opportunities and targeted support for children and young people to break the cycle of violence, intergenerational trauma and social disadvantage.
 We actively engage our communities and supporters to be a part of the prevention movement to end gender-based violence in a generation.